 I am writing to apply for the lecturer position in Power Electronics/Electrical Machines in School of Engineering.
 I am currently a research associate in the Institute for Energy Systems in the School of Engineering at Edinburgh.

 My research is focussed on developing electrical generators specifically for renewable energy applications.
-Since …based on this research I have published 6 journal papersXxx conference papers (2 of which won best poster award), and have filed one patent.
-My research has been recognised through invited presentations at the Royal Society of Physics and UK Magnetics Society
+Since …based on this research I have published 6 journal papers, Xxx conference papers (2 of which won best poster award), and have filed one patent.
+My research has been recognised through invited presentations at the Royal Society of Physics and UK Magnetics Society, as well as invited contributions to two books published by … and the IET.
+In addition to undertaking fundamental research I have been involved in knowledge exchange through industrial consultancy projects.
+My work on HTS technology has strengthened the links between Edinburgh and GE Energy and Power Conversion, leading to the transfer of an HTS lab to Edinburgh.

 I believe that my academic training and my five years of experience working as a research associate within IES and six years of experience as a teaching assistant prepare me to be an effective researcher and lecturer in School of Engineering.